 High Carb (Starchy) Vegetables

-For those who wish to go for low carb diet, they will have to avoid for these sweet and starchy vegetables:
+For those who wish to go for a low carb diet, they will have to avoid these sweet and starchy vegetables:

-– Carrots (certain diets flag carrots as a problem, even though this vegetable is lower in carbs compare to others in this high carb category)
+– Carrots (certain diets flag carrots as a problem, even though this vegetable is lower in carbs compared to others in this high carb category)

 – Winter Squashes, such as acorn and butternut